 "The downstairs auditorium was a incredible place to experience a movie in.
 Especially in 70mm presentations.
 And then GCC carved that auditorium in a bizarre 60/40 split.
 And never re-sloped the two auditoriums.
 Never forgave GCC."

-Status: The building was renovated by Florida-based iPic Theaters to become a luxury 6 screen cinema with food service in the auditoria as well as a full service restaurant, Tanzy.
-It's now called the iPic Westwood.
-The reopening was May 2, 2014.
+Status: The impending arrival of Florida-based iPic Theaters was announced in August 2012 with Westwood Patch breaking the news.
+The building was renovated to become a luxury 6 screen cinema with food service in the auditoria as well as a full service restaurant, Tanzy.
+It's now called the iPic Westwood

 Interior views: